Joe Mullen: Pittsburgh and Boston

 The move to Pittsburgh brought Mullen closer to his New York home and fulfilled his desire to raise his family in his native United States.
 He also appreciated that the Penguins felt he could aid their team.
 Penguins' head coach Bob Johnson, who had previously coached him in Calgary, influenced the team's decision to acquire him.
 Mullen played only 47 games in 1990–91, scoring 17 goals and 39 points.
 He missed the last two months of the regular season after having surgery to remove a herniated disc in his back, an injury for which he could not identify a specific check or incident as the cause.
-He returned for the third game of the Penguins' Division Semifinals series against the New Jersey Devils, scoring a goal.
-Mullen finished the 1991 Stanley Cup playoffs with eight goals, including two in game six of the Finals, an 8–0 victory over the Minnesota North Stars that clinched Pittsburgh's first Stanley Cup.
+He returned for the third game of the Penguins' Division semifinals series against the New Jersey Devils, scoring a goal.
+Mullen finished the 1991 Stanley Cup playoffs with eight goals, including two in game six of the Final, an 8–0 victory over the Minnesota North Stars that clinched Pittsburgh's first Stanley Cup.

 Healthy throughout the 1991–92 season, Mullen rebounded offensively to score 42 goals and 87 points in 77 games.
 Midway through the season, he became the first player in Penguins' history to have consecutive four-goal games, doing so against the New York Islanders on December 23, 1991, and the Toronto Maple Leafs three days later.
 He appeared in only nine playoff games, however, as he suffered a knee injury that required surgery to repair in the second game of Pittsburgh's Division Final series against the New York Rangers.
 Mullen watched from the sidelines as the Penguins repeated as Stanley Cup champions.